RahvinCode/Gearswap/README.md

 ### A slot is stuck

-Some features deliberately lock slots — Sleep locks main and ranged, Doom locks your Cursna set, `SpellReceived ON-Locked` locks the received set, Hoxne mode locks ammo.
+Some features deliberately lock slots — Sleep locks main and ranged, Doom locks your Cursna set, `SpellReceived ON` locks the received set, Hoxne mode locks ammo.
 Use `//gs c enablebymode` to release what the current mode allows, or `//gs c enableall` to release everything.

 ### An item is not equipping